 I stand alone on the Word of God

-BIBLE (Shouted real loud so God hears them)
+BIBLE!
+(Shouted real loud so God hears them)

-Evangelicals, with their devotion, love, and worship of the Bible, assume that everyone else has the same devotion, love, and worship of the Bible.
-They also assume that everyone accepts their presuppositions about the Bible; that the Bible is an inerrant, infallible book inspired supernaturally by God.
+Evangelicals, with their devotion, love, and worship of the Bible, assume that everyone else has that same devotion, love, and worship of the Bible.
+They also assume that everyone accepts their presuppositions about the Bible; that the Bible is an inerrant, infallible book inspired by God.
 They cannot fathom anyone viewing the Bible any other way.
-Sin, unbelief, liberalism, or apostasy are the causes for not believing as they do, or so say the Evangelicals.
+Sin, unbelief, liberalism, or apostasy are the causes for not believing as they do, or so say Evangelicals.